qiskit-community/qiskit-aqt-provider/docs/guide.rst

 .. warning:: AQT backends currently require a single projective measurement as last operation in a circuit.
 The hardware implementation always targets all the qubits in the quantum register, even if the circuit defines a partial measurement.

+Prior to execution circuits must be transpiled to only use gates supported by the selected backend.
+The transpiler's entry point is the :func:`qiskit.transpile <qiskit.compiler.transpile>` function.
+See `Quantum circuit transpilation`_ for more information.
-The :func:`qiskit.execute <qiskit.execute_function.execute>` schedules the circuit for execution on a backend and immediately returns the corresponding job handle:
+The :meth:`AQTResource.run <qiskit_aqt_provider.aqt_resource.AQTResource.run>` method schedules the circuit for execution on a backend and immediately returns the corresponding job handle:

 .. jupyter-execute::

+   transpiled_circuit = qiskit.transpile(circuit, backend)
-   job = qiskit.execute(circuit, backend)
+   job = backend.run(transpiled_circuit)

 The :meth:`AQTJob.result <qiskit_aqt_provider.aqt_job.AQTJob.result>` method blocks until the job completes (either successfully or not).
 The return type is a standard Qiskit :class:`Result <qiskit.result.Result>` instance: